RealityHertz/Greenhouse-Project/Reports/Team 2 - Experimental Analysis.md

    - Constraint 3: Must be durable enough to continue function while wet for an indefinite amount of time.
         - Sensor is waterproof and can withstand the harsh conditions of the environment it is placed in, which in this case includes constantly being close to the water.
+        - After the sensor was exposed to water in 10 seperate trials it was still able to comunicate and send water level data.

    - Constraint 4: Must be cheap and easily replaceable in the chance the user requires a new sensor.
         - Sensor is $12.99, while maintaining a high quality and accuracy in a cost effective price range.